Three-decker (house)

-A three-decker is the U.S. term for a type of vertical triplex apartment building.
-These detached three-story buildings are typically of light-framed, wood construction, where each floor usually consists of a single apartment.
+A three-decker, also known as a triple-decker, is the U.S. term for a type of vertical triplex apartment building.
+These detached three-story buildings are typically of light-framed, wood construction, in which each floor usually consists of a single apartment.
 Both stand-alone and semi-detached versions are common.

-During the late 19th and early 20th centuries, tens of thousands of three-deckers were constructed, mostly in New England, as a cheap means of housing the thousands of newly arrived immigrant workers who filled the region’s factories.
+During the late 19th and early 20th centuries, tens of thousands of three-deckers were constructed, mostly in New England, as a cheap means of housing the thousands of newly arrived immigrant workers who filled the region's factories.
 A typical three-decker contained three apartments, usually with identical floor plans.
-The three-decker apartment house was seen as an alternative to narrow single-unit row-housing built in other cities of Northeastern United States during this period, such as New York City, Boston, Philadelphia, Baltimore, and Washington, D.C.
+The three-decker apartment house was seen as an alternative to narrow single-unit row-housing built in other cities of the Northeastern United States during this period, such as New York City, Boston, Philadelphia, Baltimore, and Washington, D.C.

-Originally, extended families often lived in two or all three floors.
+Originally, extended families often lived in two of a building's floors or in all three.
 Some three-deckers were divided into six units.

 Three-deckers often account for a disproportionate number of structure fires.